BenjaminPlanterose/evCpGs/README.md

 ## Structure

-In the folder /Scripts/ you may find all the scripts employed in the data analysis of our Genome Biology paper.
-These are separated into the 7 sections of the paper:
+Under the folder /Scripts/ you may find all  R-scripts employed in the data analysis of our Genome Biology paper.
+These are separated into the 7 sections, corresponding to those of the paper:

   1) *Data preparation*: all scripts employed in the preprocessing of 450K data whose raw IDAT data were available: E-risk (GSE105018), Danish Twin Cohort (GSE61496), TwinsUK, NSPHS (GSE87571), Chinese Children (GSE104812), ENID-Gambia (GSE99863) and Longitudinal adipose tissue (GSE103768).